Bryan Kilgallin's art

 Explaining my animation

 On 23 February 2025, I was at the Artists' Society of Canberra.
-There I explained my animation, demonstrating my summer artwork.
+There I explained my animation.
+This was my summer artwork.
 The audience love it!

 Acrylic

 My early art classes used this medium.
 Acrylic paint dries fast.
-I experimented with a wide range of acrylic painting media.
-And I won prizes with this synthetic polymer paint.
+I experimented with a wide range of media.
+And I won prizes with synthetic polymer paint.

 Artist's statement